- Standard x402 settlement (“pay-per-request” style)

 x402 standardizes a payment-enforced HTTP flow:- Client calls an endpoint normally

-- Server responds with HTTP 402 Payment Required and payment requirements
+- Server responds with HTTP 402 Payment Required and

-- Client builds a payment authorization (locally signed)
+payment-requiredheader - Client builds a payment authorization (locally signed)

-PAYMENT-SIGNATUREheader) - Server delegates verification and settlement to the Facilitator
+payment-signatureheader - Server delegates verification and settlement to the Facilitator

 Why use a Facilitator?